omtrivedi110/news_app/README.md

 ## 🗒 About

-Gusto News is a user-friendly news application designed to provide users with country-specific and topic-specific news updates.
+Zee News is a user-friendly news application designed to provide users with country-specific and topic-specific news updates.
 The app allows users to customize their news feed based on their interests and location, ensuring they stay informed about the latest developments around the world

 ## ⚙️ Features
 ### Country Selection: